TroikaTronix/Syphon-Virtual-Webcam/README.md

 12. If that succeeds, open **Zoom** and try to select **OBS Virtual Camera** as the video input.
 13. If that succeeds, run **Syphon Virtual Webcam** and feed it a Syphon video stream.
 You should be good to go.

+# Frequently Asked Questions

+**Q: How can I completely uninstall the Syphon Virtual Webcam and the OBS Virtual Webcam driver?**

+Follow these steps:

+1. Go to the **Applications** folder and drag **Syphon Virtual Webcam** to the Trash.
+1. In the Finder choose **Go > Go To Folder**, enter `/Library/CoreMediaIO/Plug-Ins/DAL/`, and click OK.
+1. Drag file **obs-mac-virtualcam.plugin** to the Trash.
+1. If asked, enter your password to confirm deletion.
+1. Restart your computer.

+**Q: How can I check what version of OBS Virtual Webcam driver is being used?**

+Follow these steps:

+1. In the Finder choose **Go > Go To Folder**, enter `/Library/CoreMediaIO/Plug-Ins/DAL/`, and click OK.
+1. Select the file **obs-mac-virtualcam.plugin**.
+1. Choose File > Get Info.
+1. Look for the version number in the top section of the Window.

+If the version number is 26.1 or greater, then this driver was installed by the latest version of OBS.
+If the version number its 1.3.1, then the driver is the version downloaded from John Boiles' GitHub Repository.

 # Questions?

 You can ask for help on the [TroikaTronix Forum](https://community.troikatronix.com/topic/6742).